Accounting is the management of a company’s finances. Finances are everything that a company buys, sells or invests in.

 What is accounting?

 Accounting is the process of recording financial transactions of a company.
-Accounting includes all activities from adding transaction descriptions and amounts to categorising them to generating financial statements.
+Accounting includes financial activities of a business.
+From adding transaction descriptions to categorising them to generating financial statements.

 Professional accountants follow the Generally Accepted Accounting Principles (GAAP) accounting standards.
-Accountants are familiar with terms such as “Chart Of Accounts”, “Income”, “Revenue”, “Income Statement”, “Balance Sheet” and “Cashflow Statement”.
+Accountants are familiar with terms such as “Chart Of Accounts” and “Income Statement”.

-Most accountants are familiar with the tax filing process of their jurisdiction and the requirements of annual reports and tax filings that must be submitted to the government.
-For example, Singaporean accountants should be familiar with how accounting statements must be prepared, as outlined by ACRA. https://www.acra.gov.sg/xbrl-filing-and-resources/who-needs-to-file-financial-statements
+Accountants are familiar with the tax filing process of their jurisdiction.
+Accountants are also familiar with requirements of annual reports and corporate tax filings.
+For example, Singaporean accountants are familiar with how to prepare accounting statements.
+In Singapore, ACRA outlines these standards.

 A general step by step overview of accounting